The Austin-Healey Sprite as first unveiled to a waiting world in the picturesque setting of Monte Carlo in late May of 1958.

 This intriguing look rapidly earned the Sprite the nickname of 'Frog Eye' ('Bug Eye', in the United States).

-For several years Austin-Healey were reluctant to reveal the reason for the protruding headlamps.
 In truth, they were forced upon the company at an advanced stage in the car’s development when it was discovered that the original Sprite prototypes, initially fitted with fold-back headlamps designed to provide the car with a super smooth profile were found to be a costly feature.

 Donald Healey had to arrive at the painful conclusion that the headlamps would need to be placed in a fixed position.